How do you teach skills and strategies in an integrated, project-oriented curriculum?

 Will my child have homework every night?

 Teachers will not assign nightly homework in grades K-2.
-Students in Grades 3 -5 will self-assign homework in their reading and writing workshops.
+Students in Grades 3-8 will self-assign homework in their reading and writing workshops.
 At specific points in the curriculum, teachers and students will extend learning in school with home projects.
 Our math curriculum provides Home Links that connect to the daily class work.
 These Home Links are meant to reinforce concepts taught in school and to extend the application of math to the students’ world outside of school.
-Students in grades 3-5 are expected to complete this daily math homework.
-Extended projects in the Upper Elementary grades will require some work at home.
+Students in grades 3-8 are expected to complete this daily math homework.
+Extended projects in the Middle grades will require some work at home.

 How would my child transition to a traditional school?